sk2282/ECE3400_Team8/ethics.md

 * Family members take on more than a financial burden because they have to sacrifice significant time to provide care
 ###### *Should consider the relative value of an outcome to different stakeHolders*
 * People might start happier in this situation but final result would not be good
-* The elderly might be happier in this situation compared to alternatives where they would scarcely see their family but there is also the potential that they feel like a burden or feel guilty for the need of constant care
+* The elderly might be happier in this situation compared to alternatives where they would scarcely see their family, but there is also the potential that they feel like a burden or feel guilty for the need of constant care
 * It would be harder on the other family members who have to provide constant care

 ##### Robot Caregivers